Hairum-Qureshi/gradcatalog-ai-v2/README.md

 * Test cosine similarity as a ranking strategy for academic-catalog text
 * Evaluate whether Redis could function as a lightweight vector store

 While the mechanics worked, the experiment highlighted a mismatched assumption: **vector similarity alone does not ensure useful semantic retrieval**, especially without proper chunking strategies or re-ranking methods.
-Instead of escalating complexity (vector DB, re-ranks, hybrid search), the experiment was stopped deliberately.
+Instead of escalating complexity (vector DB, re-ranks, hybrid search), the project was stopped deliberately due to how complex things were getting.
+I refrained from utilizing an external vector database because I had the intention of improving my capstone course's current AI chatbot implementation, and implementing a database would've been too much for this small project at the moment had this project was successful and approved.

 ---